-Chinese Ambassador to the UK, Liu Xiaoming (R), and British-Cypriot economic Nobel Prize-winner, Christopher Pissarides (L) at the Chinese Embassy in London, December 17, 2018.
+Chinese ambassador to UK, Liu Xiaoming (L), and British-Cypriot economic Nobel Prize winner, Christopher Pissarides (R) pose for photos at the Chinese Embassy in London, December 17, 2018.
 (Photo: VCG)

 Chinese ambassador to UK, Liu Xiaoming, personally issue the visa to the 2010 Nobel Prize in Economics, who is also a professor at the London School of Economics and Political Science.

 "The new measures are in-line with global trends toward applying biometrics worldwide," said Liu.